Do I Have PTSD/OSI?

 - Hyper-arousal Symptoms such as irritability or flare-ups of anger/rage.

 A diagnosis for PTSD can only be made by a psychologist or medical doctor and commonly involves more than one method of assessment.

-Bellwood offers a residential treatment program for the concurrent treatment of PTSD/Trauma and substance abuse.
-This is a specialized program open to persons employed in hazardous occupations such as members of the Canadian Forces and Veterans Affairs, RCMP, police, firefighters, and paramedics.
+Bellwood offers a residential treatment program for the concurrent treatment of PTSD/OSI and addiction.
+This is a specialized program open to members of the Canadian Forces and Veterans Affairs, RCMP, police, firefighters, and paramedics and other first responders.
 If you would like more information about this comprehensive program please click here.